 Providing it’s not obviously ‘canned’, exaggerated, insincere or inappropriate … a warm open smile invites agreement, sympathy and camaraderie.
 Quite simply, you are certainly more likely to do business with, buy a product or service from or hire a potential employee who you find you like.
 You are far more likely to ‘like’ someone with a generous, warm, open smile (directed at you) than one who doesn’t have or use one!
 So if it’s the smile, it needs to be ‘open’ and if it’s open, it shows teeth.

 Realise it or not, the teeth are the first aspects of the human body we notice

 We make judgements subconsciously about people within seconds.
 If you have ugly teeth, do you think they will be noticed?
 If so what is the interviewer likely to think (even subconsciously)?
 What would You think?
-Of course if you don’t care about your own teeth, or you have ugly teeth you may not, in fact, notice or care.
-Nevertheless you most likely will.
-Just noticing ugly, missing, unhealthy looking or neglected looking teeth will, at the very least, detract from a person’s other qualities being sufficiently focused on.
+Of course, if you don’t care about your own teeth, or you have bad or crooked teeth, you may not, in fact, notice or care.
+Nevertheless, you most likely will.
+Just noticing ugly, missing, unhealthy-looking looking or neglected-looking teeth will, at the very least, detract from a person’s other qualities being sufficiently focused on.